 The introduced bill features several other policy changes that were not part of the CCI-initiated conversation, including an additional enforcement role for the Colorado Department of Labor and Employment and increasing the potential backpay from three years to six years for an employee in a prevailing lawsuit.
-The bill is awaiting a hearing in the Senate Business, Labor and Technology Committee.
+While CCI is very supportive of the career progression/development provisions in the bill, there are concerns about the six-year backpay addition.
+The bill was heard in the Senate Business, Labor and Technology Committee last week but was laid over for action.